-Probably the least common place for English teachers to work is at universities.
+Probably the least common place for English teachers to work in Hong Kong is at universities.
 These jobs require qualified and experienced teachers, so if you haven't prepared for an academic career with an advanced degree (usually a Master's or Doctoral degree), this is not for you.
 However, these jobs are very prestigious and have a lot of benefits such as long paid vacations and a lot of control over your lessons.
 University teachers earn a salary of 41,000 to 65,000 HKD per month.

 Being one of the most dense cities in the world with more than 8 million people living there, living costs can be quite high.
 Your biggest expense in Hong Kong will be your rent with the real estate market being extremely overvalued.
 Apartment prices will vary depending on the location you live, with the highest prices in the city centre.
 Luckily there is excellent public transport and you can also consider living outside and commuting.
 As an English teacher your salary will also be quite high, so you can easily have a great quality of life in the city.
 Although rent is high, transport and food can be very affordable.
 This also depends on your lifestyle, because eating at gourmet restaurants and having a few drinks at rooftop bars will quickly raise your expenses.
 A single persons estimated monthly costs are 8,200 HKD per month without rent.
 The currency used in Hong Kong is HKD or HK$ (Hong Kong Dollar) and according to Numbeo here are some basic costs to consider: